2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Biography

-Christopher Comstock, MD is an attending radiologist and director of Breast Imaging Clinical Trials at Memorial Sloan-Kettering Cancer Center.
+Christopher Comstock, MD is a professor of radiology at Weill Cornell Medical College.
 He earned his medical degree from Tulane in 1990 and finished his residency in radiology in 1995 at Ochsner Clinic Foundation in New Orleans.
 Following his residency, he completed a fellowship in Breast Imaging at the University of Chicago.
-Dr. Comstock then worked as an Assistant Professor of Radiology at the University of Chicago and later at Northwestern University Hospital’s Lynn Sage Breast Center.
-From 2003 to 2009, Dr Comstock was the director of breast imaging at The University of California San Diego.
-In 2006 he completed a 2-year ACRIN fellowship in clinical trials in medical imaging.
+Dr. Comstock then worked as an assistant professor of radiology at the University of Chicago and later at Northwestern University Hospital’s Lynn Sage Breast Center.
+Dr. Comstock then went on to be the director of breast imaging at The University of California San Diego followed by director of Breast Imaging Clinical Trials and an attending radiologist at Memorial Sloan Kettering Cancer Center.
+In 2006 he completed a 2-year ACRIN fellowship in clinical trials in medical imaging

 His current research includes evaluation of the supplemental yield of whole breast screening ultrasound to screening tomosynthesis and contrast-enhanced digital mammography and abbreviated breast MRI.
 He is Co-PI of an active multicenter trial titled Effect of Preoperative Breast MRI on Surgical Outcomes, Costs and Quality of Life of Women with Breast Cancer (Alliance A011104/ACRIN 6694) and Study chair of the recent ECOG-ACRIN trial EA1141, “Comparison of Abbreviated Breast MRI and Digital Breast Tomosynthesis in Breast Cancer Screening in Women with Dense Breasts”.